 ($ per year)

-ASFA Retirement Standard, based on the March 2022 quarter, if you own your home (no mortgage) and are relatively healthy.
+Source: ASFA Retirement Standard, March quarter 2024, assuming you own your home (no mortgage) and are relatively healthy.

 Age Pension